After Pregnancy Care for Mothers

 Remember to apply a moisturizer to your damp skin after your shower to help seal in moisture.
 A moisturizer such as JOHNSON'S® baby Oil or lotion can also help your skin maintain its suppleness.
 Both are hypoallergenic and with a clinically proven mild formula.
 And be sure to step out of the shower before using products that may be slippery.

-Remember, you need sleep too!
+Remember, you need to sleep too!
 Resist treating your baby's naptime as your chore time—try to take a nap when your baby does.
 Try to wind down when your baby sleeps.
 Avoid all caffeinated beverages after lunch.
 Make your bedroom as quiet and comfortable as possible.
 You will sleep better if your bedroom is cool and dark.

 Listen to music, ask your partner to give you a massage, or if your healthcare provider says it's okay, take a bath!
 Why not try JOHNSON'S® 2-step routine, for yourself?
 You may not get a full night's sleep anytime soon, but at least you can make the most of any opportunity you do get to sleep, even if it's just a nap.